mozman/ezdxf/docs/source/usage_for_beginners.rst

 Getting a paperspace layout by the name as shown in the tab of a CAD application::

-    psp = doc.layout("Layout1")
+    psp = doc.paperspace("Layout1")

-A block is just another kind of entity space, which can be inserted multiple times into other layouts and blocks by the INSERT entity also called block references, this is a very powerful and important concept of the DXF format.
+A block is just another kind of entity space, which can be inserted multiple times into other layouts and blocks by the INSERT entity also called block references, this is a very powerful and an important concept of the DXF format.

 Getting a block layout by the block name::